omkarcloud/google-maps-scraper/README.md

 A Solid Product doesn't need elaborate explanations, it speaks for itself.

-Just run 1 search in the tool, it will take only 5 minutes for downloading and installing, and your search for the best Google Maps extractor will end right here.
+Just run one search in the tool—it will take only 5 minutes to download and install—and your search for the best Google Maps extractor will end right here.

 ### ❓ I'm starting my business.
 Which cities should I choose to find customers?

-The key thing is to start with customers who
+The key is to start with customers who:
-  - have money
+  - have money, and
-  - and are willing to spend it on solutions that make their lives easier.
+  - are willing to spend it on solutions that make their lives easier.

 These are the richest cities, tech-hubs in your target country.
-Choose them because they earn more, so they have higher chances of buying your product/service.
+Choose them because they earn more, so they buy more easily.

 We recommend following these steps: